JoniVR/VerticalCardSwiper/README.md

 * Open Git Bash
 * In Git Bash, navigate to a folder to save the file.
 * Enter git clone enterURL
 * Press Enter.
-The local clone will be created.
+The local clone will be created in the folder.

 Modify the necessary files and create a Pull Request.